 What is Oral Surgery?

-While we always use the least invasive treatment option for a given dental problem, there are times when less invasive treatment options are simply insufficient and oral surgery is required.
+While we always use the least invasive treatment option possible for any dental problem, sometimes the more moderate treatment options are simply insufficient for the issue at hand, and oral surgery is required.

-A gum graft is a procedure that involves removing gum tissue from the roof of the mouth and transplanting it to another area of the gums.
-To protect your oral health, a gum graft can help to cover exposed tooth roots, repair receding gums, and reduce associated symptoms such as severe tooth sensitivity or eventual tooth loss.
+The gum graft procedure involves removing gum tissue from the roof of the mouth and transplanting it to another area of the gums.

 Wisdom Tooth Removal

-A frenectomy is a surgical procedure that removes a frenum, which is a small piece of tissue that connects your cheeks, tongue, or lips to your gums.
+A frenectomy is a surgical procedure that removes a frenum.
+The frenum is a small piece of tissue a small fold of tissue that prevents an organ in the body from moving too much.
+In this context, the frenum connects your cheeks, tongue, or lips to your gums.
 When the frenum restricts function, as in tongue-tied, lip-tied, or cheek-tied, our dentists may recommend a frenectomy.

 Bone Grafts & Sinus Lifts

-A bone graft is a procedure in which your dentist adds bone tissue to your jaw bone to strengthen it so that it can support a dental implant.
-A sinus lift is a type of bone graft in which your dentist adds bone material to the upper back jaw to raise and increase the amount of bone in the sinus area in preparation for the placement of a dental implant.
+A sinus lift is simply a type of bone graft in which your dentist adds additional bone material to the upper back jaw to increase the amount of bone in the sinus area specifically, again usually in preparation for the placement of a dental implant.